 One way you can tell these two types of sources apart is whether or not they have a reference or works cited list.
 Primary sources should not have these since they are the original record of an event!
 Secondary sources will contain references.

 The gray tabs represent different historical events or time periods for which you may need to use primary sources in your research.
 Within each tab are different places where you can locate these works: in the Library Catalog (Books & eBooks), in the Library Databases, or on the Internet.
-The first tab, "Books spanning time periods" contains books that either cover many years or do not fit into another category.
+The first tab, "Resources spanning time periods" contains resources that either cover many years or do not fit into another category.
 Use the Next and Previous buttons at the bottoms of the pages to move between them.
-You can also use the links below to select a particular page: